 On the 4th of September 2010 and again on the 22nd February of 2011, Christchurch was dealt devastating blows.
 First by a 7.1 magnitude and then a 6.3 magnitude earthquake – just two in a series of quakes measuring over magnitude 5 that have battered the city.
 These brought much of its heritage buildings to ruin, and many lives were lost.
 Christchurch is a damaged city, but a resilient one.
 While the once-elegant city centre may be off-limits, the citizens of the town are banding together, with offices, restaurants and other businesses popping up all over the city.

-The Christchurch of 2012 is therefore constantly changing, whether a new building is going up or coming down.
-But some things remain the same.
+Today Christchurch is in a state of growth and invigoration, but some things remain the same.
 We are still the internationally-renowned Garden City, proud of our trees and beautiful public spaces.
-The stunning Hagley Park and Botanic Gardens still brim with verdure, the seaside suburbs of Lyttleton, Sumner and New Brighton still attract swarms of people on a bright afternoon, and the people of Christchurch remain as strong, warm and vibrant as ever.
+The stunning Hagley Park and Botanic Gardens still brim with lush vegetation, the seaside suburbs of Sumner and New Brighton still attract swarms of people on a sunny afternoon, and the people of Christchurch remain as strong, warm and vibrant as ever.

 Click here to find out more about Christchurch New Zealand or check out these useful links: